Do you love playing video games? Do you enjoy making money?

 Like Blizzard, some companies even have in-game admins who play the game and deliver support via the in-game chat function.

-15. Create & Sell Video Game Inspired Merchandise
+16. Create & Sell Video Game Inspired Merchandise

-16. Farm In-Game Currency
+- Farm In-Game Currency

-Time to grab your controller and start on your journey toward making money playing your favorite video games!
+Consider trying several different strategies at the same time.
+For example, you could try both streaming and doing game tutorials.
+Grab your controller and start on your journey toward making money by playing your favorite video games.